What is a Root Canal?

 Preserving Natural Teeth

-If the nerves inside your tooth become infected or start to decay, our Markham dentists will perform a root canal procedure to repair it and save your tooth.
+If the nerves inside your tooth become infected or start to decay, our Markham dentists will typically perform a root canal procedure to try and repair it and save your tooth.

-When your dentist removes the decay and roots from the damaged tooth, they will then fill the space with a rubber-based material to seal it.
-The tooth will be covered with a dental crown to protect it.
-This restores the function of the tooth.
+When your dentist removes the decay and roots from the damaged tooth, they will normally fill the space with a rubber-based material to seal it.
+The tooth will typically be covered with a dental crown to protect it.
+This might help to restore the function of the tooth.

 What are the signs?